Fundamentals of Glass Science and Technology

 Instructor: Arun K. Varshneya, Professor of Glass Science & Engineering, Emeritus, Alfred University

 Course covers basic glass science and technology in order to broaden or improve one’s foundation in the understanding of glass as a material of choice.
-This one and a half day course covers following topics:
+This one and a half day course covers the following topics:

 - Glass science (commercial glass families, glassy state, nucleation and crystallization, phase separation, glass structure)